 HGEN 690 | Genetics Research Seminar (required in both programs) | 1 |

-The minimum number of graduate credit hours required for this degree is 122.
+The minimum number of graduate credit hours required for both degrees is 117.

 Suggested five-year plan of study for dual degree with quantitative human genetics concentration